 Address: Römerplatz 1, 76530 Baden-Baden

-7 Brahms House
+14. Brahms House

 Brahms House in Baden-Baden is where Johannes Brahms spent his summer months between 1865 and 1874.
-The highlight of this historic house at number eight Lichtental is the Blue Room, a living room left just as it would have been in the composer's time and where he wrote many of his most famous arrangements.
-Every two years, the excellent Brahms Days festival is organized by the Baden-Baden Brahms Society featuring a number of performances and events at various locations around town.
+The highlight of this historic house at number eight Lichtental is the Blue Room, a living room left just as it would have been in the composer's time and where he wrote many of his most famous arrangements, including parts of his first and second symphonies and A German Requiem.

 Address: Maximilianstraße 85, 76530 Baden-Baden